Here’s the video transcript:

 Need more money for your Christian band’s ministry?

-After you have done your Christian band’s end of the year evaluation and set your goals for next year, you probably realize that your band does not expect to have enough money to do everything you want to do.
-In the process of evaluating the band’s physical assets you have also probably seen that you have more equipment than you should.
+After you’ve done your Christian band’s end of the year evaluation and set your goals for next year, you probably realize that your band does not expect to have enough money to do everything you want to do.
+In the process of evaluating the band’s physical assets you’ve also probably seen that you have more equipment than you should.
 The next logical step is to sell the extra equipment to raise cash so you can do more ministry.
 But, to get the cash you do actually have to do some work.

-Here is the process I use to sell extra band equipment:
+Here’s the process I use to sell extra band equipment:

-Hopefully your band evaluation helped with this decision.
-Essentially, you want to keep the best of the equipment you use regularly, have some back up pieces in case of emergency and sell the rest.
+Hopefully your band evaluation helped you determine which equipment to sell.
+Essentially, you want to keep the best of the equipment the band uses regularly, have some back up pieces in case of emergency and sell the rest.
 Storing equipment you do not use regularly does not make sense or cents—it will not be worth more in the future.
-Ideally, you want to get your equipment into the hands of someone else who can use it for their ministry.
-At least, get the equipment to another musician who can use it.
+Ideally, you want to get your equipment into the hands of someone else who can use it for their ministry, or at least to another musician who can use it.

 Make sure it works.

 Do not misrepresent the condition of equipment.
 If you have not used it lately, take a minute to test it out to see if it still works.
 If it does not work, try to find out what repairs are needed and how much they would cost.
-If you have the ability to fix it with minimal expense you should probably do so.
-Otherwise be prepared to describe what needs to be fixed and estimate how much it will cost when you are advertising.
-The worst thing you can do is to sell equipment that you say works and is good condition only to have a disgruntled buyer call you later and want a refund.
+If you have the ability to fix it with minimal expense, you should probably do so.
+Otherwise be prepared to describe what needs to be fixed and estimate how much it’ll cost when you are advertising.
+The worst thing you can do is to sell equipment that you say works and is in good condition only to have a disgruntled buyer call you later and want a refund.
 If the cost of repair is astronomical, be prepared to sell your equipment for parts.